mtuquero/mtuquero.github.io/essays/AI Reflection.md

 I found AI really helpful when it came to explaining code.
 By asking it to break the code down into simpler terms, it made the material much easier to understand.

 ## Writing code
 As we progressed in class, I began heavily relying on AI to generate my code, especially for the final project.
 For example, when building my Prisma schema, I wrote a detailed description of what I wanted it to do and had Copilot generate the code for me.
-However, it still took time to understand what the AI was generating, and I carefully reviewed and adjusted the code as needed to ensure it worked correctly and that I fully understood how it functioned.
+I set strict guidelines to ensure the generated code followed my instructions, and I often read through the code carefully to understand exactly what it was doing.

 ## Documenting code
 I wrote a basic outline explaining what each part of the code meant, then used Copilot to write instructions on what the code was doing.

 ## Quality assurance
 I relied on Copilot to help fix errors since it was easier than manually searching through large amounts of code.
 However, there were times when Copilot claimed an issue was fixed but the problem remained, so I had to go in and fix the code myself.

+## III.
+Impact on Learning and Understanding:
+AI changed the way I learned coding in both good and bad ways.
+It helped me understand concepts faster and gave clear examples, but I ended up writing less code myself.
+While AI improved my understanding, it also reminded me that real skill comes from practicing on my own.

+## IV.
+Practical Applications:
+AI does a good job at generating basic code, so I can see it being used in that way.
+However, it still needs people to review the work to make sure it’s correct.

+## V. Challenges and Opportunities:
+AI is very helpful, but it has faults.
+When generating code, you need to give clear instructions and strict guidelines, or it can create errors or mess with existing code.
+Despite this, AI can guide learning, give examples, and provide practice problems.
+In the future, it could be used more in education for tutoring, code reviews, and interactive exercises while still encouraging hands-on coding.

+## VI.
+Comparative Analysis:
+AI can be very useful for online lessons and textbook reading, making learning more efficient and providing personalized examples for students.
+For coding, AI is best used as a tool to review and understand code, rather than writing it for you.
+Traditional teaching helps build hands-on skills, while AI can enhance understanding and engagement, but both are important for fully learning software engineering.

+## VII.
+Future Considerations:
+AI will likely play a bigger role in software engineering education.
+It could help students learn faster with personalized lessons and feedback.
+The challenge is making sure students don’t rely on it too much and still practice coding themselves.

+## VIII.
+Conclusion:
+AI has been both helpful and challenging in this course.
+It made learning concepts faster, provided examples, and guided me through difficult coding tasks, especially for the final project.
+However, relying on AI too much limited my hands-on coding practice and sometimes required careful review to avoid errors.
+Overall, AI is a powerful tool for learning and understanding, but students still need to practice coding themselves.
+For future courses, AI could be integrated as a supportive resource—helping with explanations, examples, and feedback—while encouraging independent problem-solving to build real skills.